gapd-data-lab/batidas-app/pseudocode.md

    - Function: `save_statistics_as_csv(stats_df)`
      - Save the calculated statistics as a CSV file.
      - Encode the file in Base64 format and return a downloadable HTML link.
+     - Allow users to choose different file formats, such as PDF for graphs or Excel for statistics, for better accessibility.

 ## 10. **User Interface with Streamlit**

 ### a. **UI Layout and Inputs**
    - Set up the Streamlit interface with a "wide" layout:
      1. **File Uploader**: Allow the user to upload an Excel file (`.xlsx` format).
      2. **Sliders for Relative Weights**: Add sliders for adjusting relative weights of food types (`TIPO`), with minimum, maximum, and step values defined in `config.yaml`.
+Consider adding **two sliders for each type**: one for default weight and one for an additional adjustment factor.
      3. **Multiselect Inputs**: Provide options for selecting operators, foods, diets, and a date range.
+Consider allowing **default start and end dates** to be defined in `config.yaml`.
      4. **Outlier Removal Checkbox**: Add a checkbox to enable or disable outlier removal.
      5. **Generate Button**: Add a "Generate" button to trigger the data analysis and visualization.